heymynameisrob/pilcrow-stacks/README.md

 So I'm building one that does.

 ## Features
-[x] Simple, calm Notion-like editor without all the fluff and GenAI crap [x] Create new documents instantly and view them in a 'stack', side-by-side, like pages in a book.
+- Simple, calm Notion-like editor without all the fluff and GenAI crap
+- Create new documents instantly and view them in a 'stack', side-by-side, like pages in a book.
-[x] Run at the speed of inspiration!
+- Run at the speed of inspiration!
 Notes stack up so you only view 3-at-a-time.
 You can only browse back and forth, like a real notebook.
-[x] @ mention other documents to join up your thinking and create deep links between ideas when reading back [x] CMK menu for actions
+- @ mention other documents to join up your thinking and create deep links between ideas when reading back
+- CMK menu for actions
-[x] Goto documents with keyboard shortcuts
+- Goto documents with keyboard shortcuts
-[ ] Upload rich media like video and images
+- TODO: Upload rich media like video and images
-[ ] @ links can clear stack if CMD+Click
+- TODO: @ links can clear stack if CMD+Click
-[ ] Shareable read-only mode
+- TODO: Shareable read-only mode

 ## Prior Art